Advertiser Disclosure

 Micato Safaris specializes in luxury safaris, both custom and classic, in Africa and India.
 A classic safari is a small group with specific departure dates.
 A custom safari is a private tour for just your group, flexible with your schedule needs, and designed around only what you want to see and do.

-Each safari includes either a single country or several countries across Eastern or Southern Africa.
-For example, The Hemingway Wing Safari tour starts out in Kenya’s Laikipia Plateau and the Masai Mara-Serengeti before heading to Tanzania’s Ngorongoro Crater and Lake Manyara.
+Each safari includes either a single country or several countries across eastern or southern Africa.
+For example, the Hemingway Wing Safari tour starts out in Kenya’s Laikipia Plateau and the Masai Mara-Serengeti before heading to Tanzania’s Ngorongoro Crater and Lake Manyara.

 Travelers can join a small group tour for anywhere from 10 to 17 days.
-The price range for these tours is between $19,700 and $29,350 per person in 2024.
+The price range for these tours was between $19,700 and $29,350 per person in 2024.
 Accommodation options include lodges, hotels, and tented camps.

 2. &Beyond